 Some surveys point to the more frequent use of outsourcing in the United States than in European countries, although this trend is showing signs of changing, with European countries picking up on the favorable aspects of outsourcing.
 Generally speaking, the firms and organizations that are most likely to outsource are mid-sized engineering and manufacturing companies.
-This stands to reason, as mid-sized firms usually feel more pressure to be price competitive and more efficient than either very large or very small companies do.
-This is because larger companies already have efficiencies of size built in that help with global competition, while smaller companies are usually competing on a more regional basis, with other similarly priced and similarly run small businesses.
+This stands to reason, as mid-sized firms usually feel more pressure to be priced competitively and more efficiently than either very large or very small companies do.
+This is because larger companies already have efficiencies of size built-in that help with global competition, while smaller companies are usually competing on a more regional basis, with other similarly priced and similarly run small businesses.

-In general, the biggest concerns with outsourcing seem to worry with respect to communication, privacy and trade secrets, and what is sometimes perceived by management as a “lack of oversight and control.”
+In general, the biggest concerns with outsourcing seem to be with respect to communication, privacy, and trade secrets, and what is sometimes perceived by management as a “lack of oversight and control.”
 The companies that have carefully chosen both their outsourcing partners and the activities that have been outsourced have

-While many companies may be willing to work with off-shore companies, when the work content is critical, many U.S. based companies prefer a U.S.-based partner, with one reason for this preference being cited as the proximity of the outsource to the manufacturing base, and the other being the required use of a U.S. based firm for any parts or items that may be used in military or other sensitive manufacturing operations. generally reported more positive outcomes than those who have gone with a “lowest price” outsourcing strategy, although, availability of the required skill set remains the primary reason for choosing a particular partner.
+While many companies may be willing to work with off-shore companies, when the work content is critical, many U.S. based companies prefer a U.S.-based partner, with one reason for this preference being cited as the proximity of the outsource to the manufacturing base, and the other being the required use of a U.S. based firm for any parts or items that may be used in military or other sensitive manufacturing operations.
+There are more reported positive outcomes than those who have gone with a “lowest price” outsourcing strategy, although the availability of the required skill set remains the primary reason for choosing a particular partner.

-Remember that with technology changing as quickly as it does today, and with ever more persistent eyes on the bottom line, your small or medium size business may reap big benefits by outsourcing some, or even all of your engineering requirements.
-This is because, generally speaking, outsourcing firms who specialize in engineering services have the latest technology as well as a knowledgeable staff who can do the job quickly, efficiently and cost-effectively.
+Remember that with technology changing as quickly as it does today, and with ever more persistent eyes on the bottom line, your small or medium-sized business may reap big benefits by outsourcing some, or even all of your engineering requirements.
+This is because, generally speaking, outsourcing firms that specialize in engineering services have the latest technology as well as a knowledgeable staff who can do the job quickly, efficiently, and cost-effectively.

 Finally, we recommend project-based engagement models.
 This enables your company to derive the benefit of a long-term relationship and knowledge retention because the engineering outsources company can establish a dedicated team that will be assigned to your project for the duration of the project.
 This enables better accountability to maximize output.
 Generally, these arrangements will be billed based on hours allocated for task completion.